 New venture from the celebrated Shakespeare in the Squares needs time to bed in

-So goes the last line on many a poster for a village fete in England, a sensible precaution on an island that still gets more drizzly rain than extreme heat, Everyone has a good time, but it’s a different experience without the sun overhead, the pollen in the air and the lightness that one always feels in one’s step come late summer’s dog days.
+So goes the last line on many a poster for a village fete in England; a sensible precaution on an island that still gets more drizzly rain than extreme heat, Everyone has a good time, but it’s a different experience without the sun overhead, the pollen in the air and the lightness that one always feels in one’s step come late summer’s dog days.

-After seven summers outdoors, Shakespeare In The Squares have not gone into the church halls, but into the churches themselves, for an inaugural winter season under a roof, starting with one of Shakey’s crowdpleasing bankers, Macbeth.
+After seven summers outdoors, Shakespeare In The Squares has not gone into the church halls, but into the churches themselves, for an inaugural winter season under a roof, starting with one of Shakey’s crowdpleasing bankers, Macbeth.
 Does their formula, which delivers such bucolic delights on those balmy evenings when even Chelsea or Walthamstow can feel like Arden, work in a vast enclosed space, chilly and artificially lit?
 Perhaps it can, but, on the evidence of what is only their second performance, there’s still some way to go.

 Director, Sioned Jones, wants to do something different with the play and she certainly does.
 The Weird Sisters are fortune tellers in drag, perhaps a bit more Two Ronnies than intended, and Macbeth himself is even harder to place than is usually the case.
 Gavin Molloy affects the rictus grin of Ricky Gervais when he is looking down the camera with a passive aggressive stare.
 With Cathy Walker also smiling a lot as Lady Macbeth, but with a more unhinged air clinging to her person, the main characters are never really grounded, the tone of the production bouncing from comedy to horror from one conversation to the next.
 The cast is rounded out by Sam D’Leon, Mohab Kaddah and Molly Walker all multi-rolling, singing and playing instruments and often breaking the fourth wall.
 The sheer number of costume changes is dizzying.